In the Classroom

 Rise has six classrooms for 8-12 children, with 60 children attending daily.
 Rise enrolls about 70% students with Down syndrome and other developmental differences and 30% traditional-learners, a blend which allows special needs youngsters to “model” after typically-developing peers.
 Children are assigned to classrooms based on their chronological age (ages 6 months-6 years) and educational needs.
 Each classroom employs a teacher who has a Masters degree, or is working towards one, and two instructional teacher assistants.
 The adult to child ratio is approximately one adult for every three-four children.
 A child who begins as an infant will receive 6,000 hours of instruction, intervention and therapy at Rise by the time he or she “graduates” at age six, and will be ready to succeed in mainstream kindergarten and life.
 The traditional learners benefit greatly with enhanced academic skills and a deep understanding and compassion for people with differences.

 As with other aspects of the School, Rise’s calendar and hours are based on the Rise Program in Alabama.
 The year-round schedule also is aligned as closely as possible with the schedule of our local school systems.
 The projected days of operation for each year are supplied in advance to allow parents time to plan alternative child-care options.
 There are planned breaks which include one week in the Spring, two weeks in June, three weeks in August, one week at Thanksgiving and three weeks in December/January.
-The classes operate from 8:00 AM until 2:30 P.M., Monday through Friday.
+The classes operate from 8am until 2:30pm, Monday through Friday.
+The YMCA also provides an after-care program for Rise students from 2:30-5:30pm.

 During the typical school day, each child follows a schedule that includes individual activities, group activities, gross motor play indoors or outdoors, therapeutic services as indicated, lunch and rest.
 Each child’s schedule is individualized so that the day can include as many learning opportunities as possible.
 The instructional theme of the week for each class is posted at their classroom door.